zanuka/dust-buster/README.md

 by Mike Delucchi | [zanuka](https://github.com/zanuka)

 ***
-DustBuster is an enhanced syntax definition for .dust files that includes sublime completions of dustjs-helper snippets.
+DustBuster is an enhanced syntax definition for .dust files that includes sublime completions of dustjs-helpers and dustjs logic syntax.
 More info on currently supported helpers can be found at the links below.

 - [{linkedin/dustjs-helpers}](https://github.com/linkedin/dustjs-helpers)
 - [{linkedin/dustjs-helpers/wiki}](https://github.com/linkedin/dustjs-helpers/wiki)